A Weekend Guide to Charleston

 - Take a historic walking tour or carriage tour of downtown Charleston

 - Wander around the French Quarter and downtown areas.
 It is the best way you will find the city's adorable hidden alleys, colorful houses, and courtyards.

 - Explore Upper King Street, which is becoming the new hip and trendy area with lots of new restaurants and shops opening up.

 HAVE YOU EVER BEEN TO Charleston?
 WHAT ARE YOUR FAVORITE THINGS TO EAT, PLACES TO STAY, OR THINGS TO DO?
 COMMENT BELOW WITH MORE RECOMMENDATIONS!

 Thank you to Explore Charleston and Belmond Charleston Place for hosting my visit in Charleston.
+This post may include affiliate links, which comes at absolutely no cost to you.
+All proceeds go directly back into maintaining this website and making it better for you.
 All opinions are my own.